This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do I enrich my garden soil for winter?

-Add compost, aged manure, and cover crops to your beds.
+Add compost, aged manure, or worm castings to your garden beds this fall.

 What is the best soil mix for winter sowing?